 You can read lots of useful advice and information from them over on the newly-updated Police pages of this website now.
 And check out their safety tips below.

-· Only bring what you need.
-A suggested packing list can be found here along with a list of prohibited items.
+- It is essential you don’t bring unnecessary items to the event.
+A suggested packing list can be found on Glastonbury Festival’s website along with a list of prohibited items, such as lasers, fireworks and drones.
 Packing light will also help to speed up searches and your entry to the event.

-· In an emergency, if you think there is an immediate risk, always call 999 and look around you for help from staff – especially those with radios who can raise the alarm quickly.
+- In an emergency, always call 999 and look around you for help from staff – especially those with radios who can raise the alarm quickly.

-· Don’t leave bags unattended or anywhere they could cause a security scare.
-And never agree to look after anyone else’s bags, no matter how plausible their story.
+- Don’t leave bags unattended or anywhere they could cause a security scare.
+And never agree to look after anyone else’s bags, no matter how genuine they seem.

-· Remember, the chance of being caught in a terrorism incident is small.
-There is no specific intelligence to indicate an increased threat to any event in the South West, including Glastonbury Festival, but if it happens follow the Run, Hide, Tell advice.
+- Remember, the chance of being caught in a terrorism incident is small.
+But if it happens – Run, Hide, Tell.

 To enhance security, we will also be carrying out Project Servator deployments in and around the festival site.